andrakis/node-lithp/README.md

 However, features such as destructive assignment are present, which differs from Erlang.
-A number of other useful features such as pattern matching, list comprehension, binaries, and `module:function` calls are not implemented.
+A number of other useful features such as pattern matching, list comprehension, binary buffers are implemented as modules.
-Some of these can be implemented as library functions, and others could be implemented by an improved parser and builtin library.

 Additionally, one may define functions with an arity of *, which passes all parameters in the first parameter: